BlogSmall Business20 Beyond Easy Polymer Clay Crafts That Sell Like Hotcakes

 I can tell you that custom family recipe spoons with engraved measurements and decorative handles sell for $25-35 per set.
 You’re looking at profit margins near 400% since polymer clay costs pennies per spoon.

 Target cooking enthusiasts, wedding registries, and holiday gift buyers.
-I’ve never seen another product with this combination of low material costs and premium pricing power.

 Setting Up Your Workspace